 These are all questions I have been asked.
 For the majority of them, I shrug my shoulders and sheepishly keep my mouth shut, opening it only to gulp down more wine in shame.
 So I am here like many of you, to inquire and discover and experience what will be discussed!

-Myself, I live in New York City, in the Upper East Side (Yorkville) and work at a United Nations agency here.
-So, I will be able to bring a little different perspective on what is discussed and through this, we will touch on issues that share commonalities across the States (or the globe).
-If you are in New York, feel free to reach out and suggest some interesting topics!
+Myself, I live in Geneva, Switzerland and work at a United Nations agency here.
+So, I will be able to bring a little different perspective on what is discussed and through this, we will touch on issues that share commonalities across the the globe.
+Feel free to reach out and suggest some interesting topics!